-Are there names that come to mind when you think of the civil rights movement in the United States?
-Rosa Parks?
+What names come to mind when you think of the civil rights movement in the United States?
+Many brave people took part.
+Do you think of Rosa Parks?
 Dr. Martin Luther King, Jr.?
-In addition to those famous names, there's another name that might also come to mind: Malcolm X.
+There’s one more name many think of: Malcolm X.

 Malcolm’s father, Earl Little, was a preacher and a civil rights activist.
-As a result, young Malcolm grew up with frequent encounters with racism, including harassment and threats from white supremacist groups, such as the Ku Klux Klan.
+Young Malcolm came face-to-face with much racism.
+This included harassment and threats from white supremacist groups, such as the Ku Klux Klan.

-After moving from Nebraska to Michigan, where his father died under suspicious circumstances, Malcolm excelled in junior high school, where he was the only black student.
-He was discouraged from pursuing further education, though, and eventually dropped out when he was 15 years old.
+After the family moved from Nebraska to Michigan, Malcolm’s father died.
+Malcolm did very well in junior high school, where he was the only black student.
+He was discouraged from further education, though.
+He left school when he was 15 years old.

-After moving to Boston, young Malcolm got caught up in a life of petty crime and selling drugs.
+After moving to Boston, young Malcolm got caught up in a life of crime and drugs.
 In 1946, he was arrested and sentenced to a decade in jail for larceny.
-His time in prison would turn out to be transformative.
+His time in prison would change him greatly.

-He read voraciously and joined the Nation of Islam, a group of black Muslims who believed in black nationalism (the idea that black Americans should establish their own state separate from white Americans).
-When he was released from prison, he took the name Malcolm X. He believed the name “Little" could be traced back to the days of slavery, and he thought "X” represented the unknown name of whoever his true African ancestors were.
+In prison, Malcolm spent a lot of time reading.
+He also joined the Nation of Islam.
+This was a group of black Muslims who believed in black nationalism.
+When he left prison, he took the name Malcolm X. This was because the name “Little” went back to the days of slavery.
+“X” represented the unknown name of whoever his true African ancestors were.

-Given his passion, charisma, and inspirational speaking ability, Malcolm X quickly became a leader within the Nation of Islam.
-With his help, the group grew from a mere 400 members to over 40,000 members by 1960.
-Malcolm X encouraged the formation of an independent black nation “by any means necessary,” including violence.
-His willingness to embrace violence as an acceptable means to an end put him at odds with other civil rights leaders, including Dr. Martin Luther King, Jr.
+Malcolm X quickly became a leader within the Nation of Islam.
+With his help, the group grew from 400 to over 40,000 members by 1960.
+Malcolm X pushed for the creation of an independent black nation “by any means necessary,” including violence.
+This put him at odds with other civil rights leaders, including Dr. Martin Luther King, Jr.

-In 1964, Malcolm X left the Nation of Islam after repeated disputes with its leader, Elijah Muhammad.
+In 1964, Malcolm X left the Nation of Islam.
+He’d had many disputes with its leader, Elijah Muhammad.
 He traveled to the Middle East and North Africa.
-He also completed the Hajj, the traditional Muslim pilgrimage to Mecca in Saudi Arabia.
-During this trip, he converted to traditional Islam and changed his name to El-Hajj Malik El-Shabazz.
+He also completed the Hajj, the Muslim pilgrimage to Mecca in Saudi Arabia.
+During this trip, he turned to traditional Islam and changed his name to El-Hajj Malik El-Shabazz.

-His trip was another transformative time in his life, as he returned to the United States a different man, both politically and spiritually.
-He had learned that anger and violence weren’t the answer.
-He was hopeful that race problems could be solved peacefully.
+This trip was life-changing for Malcolm X. He came back to the United States a different man.
+He had decided that anger and violence weren’t the answer.
+Instead, he wanted to solve the country’s race problems peacefully.

-His new outlook on the Civil Rights Movement could have been a turning point, but sadly his life was cut short.
-On February 21, 1965, he was assassinated in Manhattan by three members of the Nation of Islam.
+This new outlook could have been a turning point.
+But sadly, Malcolm X’s life was cut short.
+On February 21, 1965, Malcolm X was killed in Manhattan by three members of the Nation of Islam.

-However, later in 1965, his autobiography, The Autobiography of Malcolm X: As Told to Alex Haley, was published.
-It told Malcolm’s story in all its gritty detail and established his future reputation as a great spiritual and civil rights leader.
-His words and ideas continue to inspire people today, long after his untimely death.
+Later in 1965, The Autobiography of Malcolm X: As Told to Alex Haley was published.
+It told Malcolm’s story in all its gritty detail.
+The book helped build his reputation as a great spiritual and civil rights leader.
+Malcolm X’s words and ideas continue to inspire people today, long after his death.